scrabbletank/farhome-rules/rulesdoc.md

 Channel holy energy to destroy a creature living against the natural law. targeting an undead or monstrosity, make a spellcasting roll vs their stamina.
 On success they take 7 wounds.
 On fail, roll 7 wound die instead.
 Regardless of success, the target gains Slow equal to the number of crits you rolled.

-The number of wounds dealt increases by 1 for every level above 4th.
+The number of wounds dealt increases by 2 for every level above 4th.

 ___
 #### Petrify
-*4th level*
+*4th Level*
 - **Casting Time:** 8 AP
 - **Range:** 5
 - **Duration:** instant

 Choose a target in range you can see that is capable of looking at you.
-The target must make a Stamina save vs your spellcasting.
+The target must make a Stamina save against your spellcasting.
 If they succeed they are paralized until the end of their next turn and make no more saving throws.
 On fail they are paralized for 1 minute.
 While they are paralized they must make a Stamina save against your spellcasting, on fail turning into stone.

-Add a proficiency die to the roll for every level above the 4th.
+Add a proficiency die to the roll for every level above 4th.

 ___
 #### Purify Spirit
-*4th level*
+*4th Level*
 - **Casting Time:** 8 AP
 - **Range:** 5
 - **Duration:** instant